RobinGhosh64/terraform_modules_howto/README.md

-How will you call the main module from your local?
-Also, i want to pass in my access_policies.
+<BOLD>How will you call the main module from your local?
+Also, i want to pass in my access_policies.</BOLD>